NREL/EnergyPlus/doc/src/docs/InputOutputReference/06-StandardOutputReports.md

 #### Component Cost Economics Summary

 The Component Cost Economics Summary provides the construction cost estimate summary for the project.
 The costs are broken into eight catagories and the reference building costs are provided as a comparison.
 A second table is also produced that provides line item details with one line for every line item object.
+The key used to obtain this report is ComponentCostEconomicsSummary.

 ### Predefined Monthly Summary Reports